apogeum/data_science_training/1_Basics/README.md

  Assignment operation does not result in any output.
  That is why we use `print()` function to be able to view our assigned value.

-Let's try assigning some more variables.
+Let's try defining some more variables:
 * Run a new cell:
   ```
   somestring="10"